 Gain 200,000

 *The CGT rate varies based on your total taxable income and the nature of the asset.
-For residential properties, basic rate taxpayers are charged 18%, and higher rate taxpayers are charged 28%.
+For residential properties and regular assets, basic rate taxpayers are charged 18%, and higher rate taxpayers are charged 24%.

 When is CGT owed and who pays it?